fabianjaeger1/PersonalWebsite/content/about/index.md

 ### Welcome

-Hi, I'm **Fabian Jaeger**.
-I am documenting my learnings about **Artificial Intelligence, Science** and **Software Development** in my blog.
-My interest lies in interpretable and reliable AI systems as well as Graph Machine Learning and the intersection of Machine learning and the sciences.
-If that sounds interesting to you, feel free to check out my Blog, where you will find other stuff that I thought worth sharing (still under construction though).
+Hi, I’m **Fabian Jaeger**.
+I document my learnings on **Artificial Intelligence**, **Science**, and **Software Development** in my blog.
+My interests include interpretable and reliable AI systems, Graph Machine Learning, and the intersection of Machine Learning with the sciences.
+If this intrigues you, feel free to explore my blog, where I share various insights and findings.
+(Please note, it’s still under construction.)

 ### Background